-Despite a decrease in the rate of initiation in the demonstration population, there was an increase in the rate of engagement for those initiated into treatment.
+Despite a decrease in the rate of initiation in the demonstration population, there was an increase in the rate of engagement for those initiated into treatment, although this trend was not statistically significant.
 This is an indicator of increased quality of care and may reflect expansion of addiction recovery management services for OUD and dual-eligible beneficiaries as well as access to "Recovery Works" in the MRO and criminally involved populations.